opensearch-project/documentation-website/_api-reference/index-apis/create-index-template.md

 ---
 layout: default
-title: Create Index Template
+title: Create or Update Index Template
 parent: Index APIs
 nav_order: 26
 ---

-# Create Index Template
+# Create or Update Index Template

 The Create Index Template API lets you initialize indexes with predefined mappings and settings, as well as update existing index template.